-ASIC Regulations Disclosure RG 45.94 If the scheme directly holds mortgage assets, the responsible entity should disclose: As at 2 December 2013 the maximum LVR within the OnePath loan portfolio is 91.9% (this reduces to 67.7% after loan write downs are taken into account for this loan). (a) the maximum and weighted average loan-to- valuation ratios for the scheme as at the date of reporting; and The weighted average LVR of the loan portfolio as at 2 December 2013 is 59.61% (this reduces to 47.44% after loan write downs are taken into account).
+ASIC Regulations Disclosure RG 45.94 If the scheme directly holds mortgage assets, the responsible entity should disclose: As at 9 March 2015, the maximum LVR within the OnePath loan portfolio is 52.29%. (a) the maximum and weighted average loan-to- valuation ratios for the scheme as at the date of reporting; and The weighted average LVR of the loan portfolio as at 9 March 2015 is 39.41% (this reduces to 33.85% after loan write downs are taken into account).
 The high maximum and weighted average LVRs are attributable to the fall in the value of the security property for many impaired loans. (b) where funds are lent for property development: (i) the criteria against which the funds are drawn down; (ii) the percentage (by value) of the completion of any property that is under development as at the date of reporting; and (iii) the loan-to-cost ratio of each property development loan as at the date of reporting.
 Not applicable as there are no property development/construction related loans.
 RG 45.95 The responsible entity should also disclose the percentage of the scheme's assets that are property development loans.
 If property development loans exceed 20% of the scheme's assets, the responsible entity should identify the scheme as one that invests a significant component of funds in property development loans.
 If the loan-to-cost ratio of any property development loan exceeds 75%, this should also be highlighted.
 Not applicable as there are no property development/construction related loans.